jhilker98/jhilker98.github.io/src/content/blog/building-a-website-from-our-notes.md

 description: "Now that we have our notes and templates set up, let's go ahead and build a site with them as our content."
 series:
   name: "Building Wikis with Hugo and Org-Roam"
   description: "Are you tired of looking through multiple notebooks for finding your notes for a book, or a campaign?
-Here's a way to organize it, all for free."
+Here's a way to organize it, all for free.
+Start from nothing or from your old notes."
   weight: 2
 ---